MicrosoftDocs/win32/desktop-src/IPAMServerPSProv/addipamsubnet-msft-ipam-subnet.md

 *CustomConfiguration* \[in\]
 </dt> <dd>

 A set of custom metadata associated with the subnet address.
-This is specified as a semi-colon separated ‘name=value’ pairs.
+This is specified as a semi-colon separated  name=value  pairs.

 > [!Note]
 > This property is formatted with semi-colon separated *name*=*value* pairs.

 </dd> <dt>